Discover the history behind Japanese Anime favourite Dragon Ball Z, thanks to exciting acquisitions to our World Cultures collection.

 I am a big fan of Japanese anime and Dragon Ball Z in particular.
-After discussion with the world cultures curator Antonia we took a proposal to the Collection Development Committee that Leeds acquire a Dragon Ball Z Cell Saga poster, along with a Goku action figure and a Frieza Pop Vinyl.
+After discussion with the world cultures curator Antonia we took a proposal to the Collections Development Committee that Leeds acquire a Dragon Ball Z Cell Saga poster, along with a Goku action figure and a Frieza Pop Vinyl.
 They agreed and today we finalised a display arrangement in a corridor case here at Leeds Discovery Centre to showcase these new purchases.

 To give more historical depth to the display we picked a Batman mask and a tiny Robin figure as an American contrast to the Pokémon Pikachu toy that is already in the collection.
 Pokémon was created by Satoshi Tajiri in 1995, and this franchise began as a video game.

 If you walk into Forbidden Planet in Leeds this month the Pop Vinyl figures occupy a whole wall.
 They are the big craze of the toy world at the moment.
 They include Marvel characters, as well as Japanese anime figures and even Harry Potter versions.

 Dragon Ball Z is currently the most famous and popular Japanese anime watched by millions worldwide.
 It was created by Akira Toriyama as a manga (graphic novel) in 1988 and the anime (animation) came out the following year.
 The warrior hero Goku defends Planet Earth with his friends from evil villains such as Frieza.
 Goku’s nemesis the villain Frieza fears a rival who may surpass his own might so he blows up planet Vageta to prevent this from happening.
 During their battle Goku eventually beats Frieza, but never kills him.

 In Dragon Ball Z there are many storylines which take place over hundreds of episodes, drawing you in to a world of action and fantasy.